chikitulfo/prezto/README.md

-Prezto — Instantly Awesome Zsh
+Prezto — Instantly Awesome Zsh — With some tweaks from chikitulfo
 ==============================

 Prezto is the configuration framework for [Zsh][1]; it enriches the command line